 LPFA financial transactions influence the performance and direction of the Louisiana economy.
-For example, in providing funding for a construction project, the LPFA indirectly contributes to the economic activity, jobs, and personal earnings from the construction project, which is sustained for at least the duration of that one project.
-Nevertheless, the real long-term benefits of construction projects to the state of Louisiana occur after completion once the project begins providing the intended benefits, whether it is a medical facility, a university structure, residential housing, or a public service that cannot easily be monetized.
+For example, in providing funding for a construction project, the LPFA indirectly contributes to the economic activity, jobs, and personal earnings from the construction project which is sustained for at least the duration of that one project.
+Nevertheless, the real long-term benefits of construction projects to the state of Louisiana occur after completion, once the project begins providing the intended benefits - whether it is a medical facility, a university structure, or residential housing.

 Benefits related to the construction of the various facilities are easily computed and aggregated on a yearly basis.
 The report provides estimates of the economy-wide benefits due to the various construction projects financed by LPFA.
 Benefits accruing to the state because of the use of the new or renovated facility are just as real as benefits related to the construction activity but more difficult to explicitly measure.